euwbah/musescore-xen-tuner/README.md

 ## Caveats

+- Does not intend to use the standard Accidentals at all (e.g. auto-formatted, auto-layout accidentals).
+All accidentals this plugin uses will be cosmetic symbols from the "Symbols" category of the Master Palette.
+This means:
+  - You cannot drag standard-support accidentals from the "Accidentals" palette.
+All accidentals used must be from the "Symbols" category in the Master Palette.
+  \
+  Though, you do not need to manually enter accidentals as the point of this plugin is for all accidentals used in a notation system to be accessible just via up/down arrow keys and the enharmonic respell ('J') key.
+  - Existing scores not made by this plugin will not work with this plugin.
+  - Layout may look weird as this plugin has to reconstruct & re-invent how accidentals are to be laid out and formatted.
 - Does not intend to support having the same symbols in two different accidental chains (I am unaware of any notation system that requires this)
 - Does not regard the order of appearance of accidentals.
 - Only concert pitch display mode is supported.
 If you wish to write for transposing instruments in its transposed key, put the score in Concert Pitch mode and use a Staff Text to enter a Tuning Config such that the tuning frequency matches the transposition of the instrument.